itninja-hue/nestjs-k8s-boilerplate-microservice/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on yout kubernetes cluster.

 ### Prerequisites
-* Kubernetes cluster
 * Tiller deployed on the kubernetes cluster
 * Ingress controller (Nginx,Traefik..)
 * Storage Class